 Kiwi fruits are delicious.
-Most people agree that they taste like a combination of strawberries, bananas and melons.
+Most people agree that they taste like a combination of strawberries, bananas, and melons.
 They are unique looking too.
-I love how their bright green flesh and tiny, black edible seeds contrast with their fuzzy brown skins.
-But what should be done for a kiwi plant not flowering?
+I love how their bright green flesh and tiny, black, edible seeds contrast with their fuzzy brown skins.
+What should be done for a kiwi plant not flowering though?
 If there are no flowers, there will be no fruit on your kiwi vine.
 Read on to learn more.

 When Do Kiwis Flower?

-But, of course, in order to get fruit, you must have a blooming kiwi vine.
-So when do kiwis flower?
+Of course, in order to get fruit, you must have a blooming kiwi vine.
+So, when do kiwis flower?
 They bloom in spring and bear fruit in summer or fall.
 If your kiwi is not blooming, you need to find out why.

 How to Get a Kiwi Plant to Bloom

 Age – If your kiwi is not blooming, it could be due to a number of reasons.
 Kiwi plants must reach a certain maturity before they are able to produce flowers and fruit.
 Typically, this takes three years.
 Sometimes it takes longer.

 Temperature – Kiwis, like many other fruiting plants, require a certain number of winter chill hours, between 32 and 45 degrees F. (0-7 C.), to set flowers and fruit.
 The number of hours depends on the cultivar.
 Make sure you purchase kiwi vines that are appropriate to your climate.
 Check with your local nursery before you buy.
 Note that temperatures above 60 degrees F. (15 C.) subtract from total chill hours.
 Winter heat waves can lower the cumulative number of chill hours below the threshold needed for kiwis to flower.